Visitation at Central Florida Reception Center.

 Quick Facts

-• Visitors 16 and older must present a valid photo ID and all visitors must submit to a search of person and possessions.
+• Visitors 16 or older must present a valid photo ID and are required to wear shirts and shoes; removable-part footwear like Heelys and military-style camouflage are prohibited.

-• Visitors may bring up to $50 in cash (specific bill denominations) for vending machines but may not give money to inmates.
+• Visitors may bring up to $50 in cash for vending purchases only; money cannot be given to inmates, and only limited personal items and baby supplies are allowed.

 Visitation Guides